SoaringMoon/WaifuNetwork/Archive/Threads/AI chatbots and waifus.md

 Glad to hear you cleaned things up.
 I too started on Linux Mint when I escaped the '''MicroShat/NSA Wangblows Gulag'''.
 It was a huge relief to leave that bondage behind tbh.
 Now, I've since moved on to Manjaro+XFCE and my toaster box runs much faster for it.

 >how do I use it?
 I think the link I gave you from the PyTorch github gives the example.
-IIRC, it starts like [code]conda [/code] with an argument or two.
+IIRC, it starts like ```cpp conda ``` with an argument or two.

 >Is it going to be only for C++?
 Well the point isn't necessarily to ''exclude'' any other languages from being used (for example C is already used on these hardware) but simply to enable a single language with great abstraction and performance characteristics to be used ''everywhere''.
 Right now such a thing doesn't exist at all, which (indirectly) is one important reason why you and I are having a hard time getting things working correctly because of so many different dependencies, slow languages, different standards, etc. etc. Once C++ can run literally everywhere on ''everything'', then it will make things like this go much smoother in the future (and be cheaper too).